Why is it called a dense bean salad? Find Out Now

 3. Assemble the Salad:

-• In a large bowl, combine the beans, quinoa, and chopped vegetables.
+• Combine the beans, quinoa, and chopped vegetables in a large bowl.
 Add olives, seeds, and feta cheese if desired.

 4. Make the Dressing:

-• In a small jar or bowl, whisk together olive oil, lemon juice, vinegar, Dijon mustard, garlic powder, cumin, salt, and pepper.
+• Whisk together olive oil, lemon juice, vinegar, Dijon mustard, garlic powder, cumin, salt, and pepper in a small jar or bowl.
 Shake or stir until well blended.

 5. Mix and Serve:

-• Pour the dressing over the salad and toss everything until well coated.
+• Sprinkle the dressing over the salad, then mix everything until it is well-coated.
 Garnish with fresh herbs and let the salad sit for at least 15 minutes to allow the flavors to meld.

 Pairing Ideas for Dense Bean Salad

 Dense bean salad is versatile enough to be enjoyed as a main dish or paired with other foods to create a balanced meal.
 Its rich flavors and hearty texture make it a great addition to various cuisines.
-Here are some pairing suggestions to elevate your meal:
+Here are a few pairing suggestions to enhance your meal:

 1. Grilled Protein (For Non-Vegans)